Juneteenth in Indy 2026 | Events and Free Museum Entry Around the City

 Indiana State Fairgrounds, 1202 E 38th Street, Indianapolis

 This huge event at the State Fairgrounds promises to draw a crowd.
-Shop vendors, grab food at the food trucks, catch live music, and register for the Sip & Paint event.
+Shop vendors, grab food at the food trucks, catch live music, watch a parade, and enjoy after-dark fireworks.
 There’s even a Kids Zone for the little ones!

 Emancipated: A Juneteenth Celebration